 Continuously being exposed to stressful encounters can be emotionally draining.
 Agencies and environments should have contingencies to oversee both family and worker support, whether it be physical or emotional stress.
 So how do we practice self-care?
 Practicing the noun method.
 The noun method becomes like an equation to help you decide on what you can do for Self-care.
 Think of what person, place or thing gives you joy allowing you cope with daily stressors.

 Self-care is an abstract term that can be shaped to fit anyone’s specific needs.
 Using the noun method and the idea that it is abstract, we can conclude spending time with a person is a method of self-care, visiting a place like the beach for an early morning sunrise or getting our hair done.
 The end result should always leave us with a good feeling, If this is not the case we need to re-evaluate, is this our self-care, did we go have our self-care at the wrong time i.e. crowded time.

 10 Self-Care tips

 - Battling Self-care guilt.
 Often times we feel guilty for taking time for ourselves.
 Overcoming this will be the first step.

 - Try it until you find it!
 You may not get your go to self-care right away.
 The takeaway is how do you feel when engaging in it and how do you feel after?
 Keep trying different things and do not be afraid to mix it up.

 - Start off small.
 Setting unrealistic goals or self-care expectations will leave us feeling bad if we are not able to follow through.

-- Self-care looks different for everyone, it is meant to be abstract. i.e., buying a coffee -Saying NO to people, screaming or singing in your car, dancing things out, etc.
+- Self-care looks different for everyone, it is meant to be abstract. i.e., buying a coffee -Saying NO to people, screaming or singing in your car, dancing things out, visiting a cosmetic dentist in Virginia Beach, etc.

 - Parting ways with an empty cup like relationships.
 When relationships drain our energy or just take more than we have to give, we have to reevaluate our affiliation to this person.